-As the second study in our COVID-19 research series, we focused on the rising problem of online racial hate speech--or language disseminated online that specifically discriminates against Asian Americans because of their race or ethnicity.
+As the second study in our online hate research series, we focused on the rising problem of online racial hate speech--or language disseminated online that specifically discriminates against Asian Americans because of their race or ethnicity.
 Recent estimates indicate that since March 2020, on Twitter alone, tweets featuring anti-Chinese hate speech have skyrocketed 900% (Gilbert, 2020).
 Investigating the issue of online racial hate speech is especially important as some have argued that anti-Asian activity online has paved the way for more "real world" violence and attacks, which have surged by nearly 150% since Spring 2020.
 Instances of rising anti-Asian hate include deadly attacks on Asian elders in Oakland, CA; unprovoked and random physical assaults on Asian Americans in New York City, and the murders of six Asian women in Atlanta, GA.

 Although such estimates clearly document this issue, a related question is how Asian Americans themselves perceive the issue.
 While it may seem intuitive that "all" Asian Americans would perceive and respond to a threat against their ingroup in the same way, that might not actually be the case.
 As a minority group, Asian Americans are a diverse set of people, with various understandings, perceptions, and backgrounds--as a result, we should not expect them all to behave alike.
 Instead, we might expect within-group variation, with some Asian Americans perceiving online racial hate speech as a severe problem, and others who might minimize it altogether.

 Just one of the thousands of anti-Asian hate tweets that appeared on Twitter in the early days of the COVID-19 pandemic on March 19, 2020.